ikumarapeli-msft/GA3Bash/js/README.md

 - Run the sample bugbash-test project.
 - run `npm install -g typescript`
 - from the sample/bugbash-test folder run `npm install`
-- update the hostingEndpoint and acsConnectionString variables
+- update the hostingEndpoint and acsConnectionString variables in index.ts
 - run `npm run start` and follow the test instructions in the guide.

 ## Start BYOS recording with a groupcall